Can I Refinance Without an Appraisal?

 • Government-backed streamline refinances

-• Conventional refinances with an Automated Valuation Method option
+• Conventional refinances with an Automated Valuation Method (AVM) waiver

 FHA Streamline Refinance

-FHA Streamline refinances are available for FHA loan holders and generally have no appraisal requirements.
-Oftentimes, they don’t require income verification or a detailed credit check, either, though this may vary by lender.
+FHA Streamline refinances are available to current FHA loan holders and generally do not require an appraisal.
+In many cases, income verification and a detailed credit check aren’t required either, though this can vary by lender.

-• At least 210 days have passed since your initial mortgage date.
+• At least 210 days must have passed since your initial mortgage date.

-• You have made six months of mortgage payments.
+• You must have made at least six months of mortgage payments.

-It’s important to note that FHA Streamlines do not allow you to take cash out.
-Learn about an FHA cash-out refinance for that option.
+FHA Streamlines do not allow you to take cash out.
+For that option, see an FHA cash-out refinance.

 ProductRateAPR